The sooner you season, the sooner you can start cooking.

 5. Transfer a Sheet Pan and Your Griddle to the Oven

 Place your sheet pan on the bottom rack of the oven.
-Once the pan is there to catch droplets of oil, place your Griddle in the oven with the Griddle top facing down.
+Once the pan is there to catch droplets of oil, place your Griddle in the oven, with the top facing down.
 Allow the Griddle to season for one hour.

-While the seasoning process may sound complicated, you can quickly season a Carbon Steel Griddle.
+While the seasoning process may sound complicated, it's much easier once you've gotten started.
 Follow the steps above, and soon you’ll be turning out diner-style breakfasts, grilled cheese, and other griddled entrees with ease.